knoma/cassandra-quarkus/README.md

 ## Related Guides

 - DataStax Apache Cassandra client ([guide](https://quarkus.io/guides/cassandra)): Connect to Apache Cassandra, DataStax Enterprise and DataStax Astra databases
-- RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A JAX-RS implementation utilizing build time processing and Vert.x.
+- RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A Jakarta REST implementation utilizing build time processing and Vert.x.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.

 ## Provided Code